Grist on MSNOpinion

 Can microbes thrive under industrial conditions to make biofuel?

 Scientists are genetically engineering microbes to withstand industrial conditions for biofuel production.
-Researchers found ...
+Researchers found that partially suppressing genes in cyanobacteria improved their growth ...

 Some results have been hidden because they may be inaccessible to you